What I Really Want for Christmas this year: An Open Letter from the Woman who has Everything

 There you have it!
 Thank you so much for reading about what I really want for Christmas this year: an open letter from the woman who has everything.

 Finally, if you were on the hunt for that perfect gift, I hope my wish list gave you some inspiration for that person who has everything.
-I feel so grateful for everything I already have.
+I feel so grateful for everything I have in this life, and hope you feel the same.
 Wishing a very merry Christmas to you and yours this holiday season!